Wednesday, November 4, 2009

 Little Anthony and the Imperials enjoyed even greater success in the Sixties with a string of chart singles on the DCP label.
 Their renaissance followed a two-year hiatus during which Little Anthony pursued acting while the Imperials worked the “borsht belt” circuit of resorts in the Catskills.
 The time off served to season both parties, and they reunited stronger than ever.
 Against fierce competition from the British Invasion and Motown, Little Anthony and the Imperials had back-to-back Top Ten hits with “Goin’ Out of My Head” (#6) and “Hurt So Bad” (#10).
 Both were dramatic pop-soul epics about romantic loss that were keyed by Little Anthony’s fevered, confessional delivery and a strong vocal arrangement.
 Each song has been heavily covered by other artists, as well.
 The Letterman returned “Goin’ Out of My Head” to the Top Ten in 1968 and Linda Ronstadt did the same with her revival of “Hurt So Bad” in 1980.

 The story didn’t end there.
-Little Anthony and the Imperials became the first group from the contemporary realm to play New York’s prestigious Copacabana nightclub, predating and Supremes into this more “adult” room.
+Little Anthony and the Imperials became the first group from the contemporary realm to play New York’s prestigious Copacabana nightclub, predating the Temptations and Supremes into this more “adult” room.
 The group also continued their hitmaking ways, charting ten more singles between the mid-Sixties and mid-Seventies, including “Take Me Back” and “I Miss You So.”
 In 1974, they reached #25 on the R&B chart with “I’m Falling in Love With You.”
 It was their final hit of any consequence.
 All totaled, Little Anthony and the Imperials placed 21 singles on the pop or R&B charts in three different decades – a formidable record of achievement for this durable vocal group.

 In 1969, Ernest Wright left the Imperials and was replaced by Bobby Wade.
 In the early Seventies, Sammy Strain left to join the O’Jays and was replaced by Harold “Hal” Jenkins, who served both as vocalist and musical director.
 Little Anthony himself exited in 1975 for a solo career.
 The remaining trio of Collins, Wade and Jenkins kept the Imperials going through 1979, getting steady work in the Las Vegas lounges and on cruise ships.